saidvandeklundert/learn/_posts/2021-11-16-calling-rust-from-python-using-pyo3.md

 ## Using a Rust struct in Python

 Much to my surprise, PyO3 also makes it increadibly easy to use a Rust struct in Python.
-Though I have not exhausted or tested all possibilities and corner-case, using a struct with several methods is also pretty straightforward.
+Though I have not exhausted or tested all possibilities and corner-cases, using a struct with several methods is also pretty straightforward.
 I made the following example:

 ```rust
 #[pyclass]